Asus ZenFone 6: Reception

-The ZenFone 6 received positive reviews from media outlets and was praised for its value proposition, long battery life, near-stock implementation of Android, edge-to-edge display, and general build quality for its price.
+The ZenFone 6 received positive reviews from media outlets and was praised for its value proposition, long battery life, clean implementation of Android, edge-to-edge display, and general build quality for its price.
 Asus said the device "has been well evaluated and created excellent sales".
-The ZenFone 6 is one of the 2019 flagship devices that retained the headphone jack.
+The ZenFone 6 was praised by reviewers as one of the few 2019 flagship devices that retained the headphone jack.

 Concerns over the long-term durability of the device's flip camera, especially its novel design, were raised.
 Asus rates the mechanism to withstand up to 100,000 actuations.
 Reviewers praised the versatility of the flip-camera concept but some considered it to be a gimmick.
 The flip camera enabled the ZenFone 6 to be one of the best selfie cameras of 2019 with a DxOMark selfie score of 98, the highest-yet at the time of review.
-The phone received a DxOMark camera score of 104, the highest for an Asus device.
+The phone received a DxOMark camera score—a quantitative measure of camera quality—of 104, the highest for an Asus device.

-Business Insider dubbed the device "the best new smartphone of 2019 so far", Android Authority called it "[a]n absolute steal", while The Verge praised its "incredible battery life".